A Chat with Terrie Lloyd about the Japan Journey

 But this guy is looking back in history, 500 years to the person who made that drum and sealed it.
 And then it was never opened again until he saw it.

 And you know, for me, that tradition.
 I mean, he’s a skilled Craftsman, so that’s obviously great.
-But the history and tradition, and the uniqueness of Japan are encapsulated in that story.
+However, the history, tradition, and uniqueness of Japan are encapsulated in that story.

 Ankita: Yes.